kyma-project/kyma/docs/01-overview/main-areas/serverless/svls-07-function-deployment-options.md

 Initialise a scaffold for a brand new function via `kyma init function` command or fetch the current state of an existing function deployed in your kyma runtime via `kyma sync function`.
 Focus on the function code and develop it from you favourite IDE.
 Configure your functions directly in the [`config.yaml` manifest file](https://kyma-project.io/docs/kyma/latest/05-technical-reference/svls-06-function-configuration-file/)
->>NOTE Use `kyma init function --vscode` to generate json schema which can be used in VScode for autocompletion.
+>>NOTE: Use `kyma init function --vscode` to generate json schema which can be used in VScode for autocompletion.
->> End note
+>>

 Kyma CLI helps you run your code locally with a single `kyma run function` command.
 It runs the function using your local docker deamon with the same runtime docker context as if it was run in the kyma runtime.
->>NOTE Use `kyma run function` with `--hot-deploy` and spare yourself unnecessary restarts of the functions whenever you test a changed function logic.
+>>NOTE: Use `kyma run function` with `--hot-deploy` and spare yourself unnecessary restarts of the functions whenever you test a changed function logic.
 Also, use [`--debug` option](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-serverless/svls-05-debug-function) to allow connecting with your favourite debugger.
->> End note
+>>

 ![kyma-cli-functions](./assets/kyma-cli-functions.png)